 The bigger ammo count was just one groundbreaking benefit of the Baby Glock.
-What could possibly be as groundbreaking as adding 8 rounds to a backup handgun?
+What could be as groundbreaking as adding 8 rounds to a backup handgun?
 When carried in the right Glock 26 holsters, it was a huge benefit to police.

 Consistent Manual Of Arms

 If your backup gun functions exactly like your primary gun, you’ll shoot it better.
-Because the G26’s trigger pull is the same as the G19’s trigger pull and both pistols’ controls are in exactly the same positions, little additional training is necessary to shoot it well.
-Even Glock’s sights are all exactly the same.
+Because the G26’s trigger pull is the same as the G19’s trigger pull and both pistols’ controls are in the same positions, little additional training is necessary to shoot it well.
+Even Glock’s sights are all the same.